caducatrinck/poe-leveling-html-tips/README.md

 5. **Respond to the Prompt**

-   - A prompt will appear asking if you want to remove all tips not related to the gems.
-Click "Yes" if you want to proceed with the removal.
+   - If you have configured the gems, a prompt will appear asking if you want to keep all the tips that are not related to the gems.
+Click "Yes" if you do.
+   - If you have not configured the gems, a prompt will appear with a download button.
+Click "Download" to save the HTML of the page.

 6. **Wait for the Download**